 In the letter, the hunger strikers wrote that women and children were still being incarcerated at the Karnes detention center, despite having passed what's known as a "credible fear" interview, which is a critical, legal step in determining whether their asylum claim is valid.
 The letter also stated that some of the mothers had been forced to sign voluntary deportation forms.

 Last week's hunger strike has prompted a federal probe into the undocumented women's allegations of retaliation by ICE and Karnes officials.
 Investigators from the Department of Homeland Security's (DHS) Office for Civil Rights and Civil Liberties reportedly met by phone Thursday with two of the detained women, who said they and their children were put into isolation inside the detention center's medical unit last week because they were seen as leaders of the protest.
 The medical clinic contains only a bed, a toilet and a sink, advocates told Truthout.

 Advocates, Attorneys Allege Retaliation, Isolation in "El Cuarto Oscuro"

-Jail guards allegedly retaliated against three of the Central American women, Monday, March 30, even before the hunger strike officially began the following Tuesday.
-The women and children who reported being isolated in the medical unit included Galeano and her son; Delmy Cruz and her 11-year-old son; and Polyane Oliveira and her 10-year-old daughter.
+Detention center guards allegedly retaliated against three of the Central American women, Monday, March 30, even before the hunger strike officially began the following Tuesday.
+The women and children who reported being isolated in the medical unit included Galeano and her 2-year-old son; Delmy Cruz and her 11-year-old son; and Polyane Oliveira and her 10-year-old daughter.